MSHA Part 46 Annual Refresher and New Miner Training for Metal/Non-Metal Surface Miners

 Advance registration for MSHA classes is required.
 There will be no refunds for participant cancellations and no-shows, however, other participants can be substituted or dates changed given at least 24 hours notice.
-NSCNNE reserves the right to cancel any class for reasons of inclement weather or class sizes of less than 10, in which case a full refund will be given or credit for a future class if preferred.
+NSC-NEC reserves the right to cancel any class for reasons of inclement weather or class sizes of less than 10, in which case a full refund will be given or credit for a future class if preferred.

-Even though the 2021 MSHA classes will be held virtually, our office recognizes the important role that many of you have in keeping our winter roads plowed and sanded.
+Our office recognizes the important role that many of you have in keeping our winter roads plowed and sanded.
 In the event of predicted inclement weather, an announcement to re-schedule the class will be made by noon the day before the class date.
 Registrations for the cancelled class will then be transferred to another requested class date.

 For scheduling or registration questions, please contact the National Safety Council - New England Chapter 1-800-834-6472 or firstname.lastname@example.org